thibautdavoult/thibautdavoult.github.io/README.md

-This is my website.
-I use it to tinker with HTML/CSS, as well as Javascript.
-I learn the basics of git in the process.
+This is my personal website.
+I use it to learn web development in conjunction with classes from Treehouse.

-I'm just setting up the domain name so there might be issues accessing the site (also I used this as an excuse to make a commit)
+It's hopefully changing often and enough to keep bypassers entertained.
+Don't expect anything mind-blowing though, I'm only getting started.